e8edev/e8e.dev/content/posts/_index.md

 layout: "list"
 ---

-This blog is our digital workshop — part knowledge base, part diary.
-It’s where we share things we’ve built, broken, and fixed.
-If it helps you, awesome.
+**This blog is where we break down modern static architecture for real businesses.**

+We share insights, tutorials, and lessons from building fast, secure, zero-maintenance websites for clients around the world.
+If you want to understand the system behind a high-performance web, you’re in the right place.